QtLab/QStickyButton/README.md

 A sticky button, with click and hold capabilities for the [Qt Framework](http://www.qt.io/).

 ## Documentation
-The documentation can be found at the [documentation webpage][documentation] (coming soon...).
+The documentation can be found at the [documentation webpage][documentation].

-A quick flash of the button...
+A quick flash of the actual button...
 ![Quick flash][the-button]